- 20+ Fantastic Things to do in Ohio in March to Tempt You Out of Your House - January 18, 2024

-Tours with Corolla Outback Adventures are priced at $50 for adults and $25 for children.
+Outer Banks wild horse tours with Corolla Outback Adventures are currently priced at $55 for adults and $35 for children, but make sure to confirm with the attraction before visiting.
 There is no age limit for children, but state law does dictate that children under 40 pounds must be in a car seat.
 To ensure that this can be accommodated on the tour of your choice, call to inquire before booking.

 Address: 1150 Ocean Trail, Corolla